 Finally, but perhaps most importantly, you’ll want to find a pool cleaner that is compatible with the construction materials used for your pool.
 Some pool cleaners work with everything.
 Others don’t work well with fiberglass or vinyl pools.
 Others work best with concrete and tile pools.
 Matching the pool cleaner you buy with the kind of pool you own is a good, first step to determine whether your investment is a successful one.

-You’ll want to rightsize your cleaner’s intake to match the size debris you have to clean up.
+You’ll want to size your cleaner’s intake to match the size debris you have to clean up.
 Some suction-side pool cleaners can pick up dirt and sand.
 If you have a pool in a place where that’s the biggest issue, you’ll want to buy one of those.
-On the other hand, if you have pool that is fenced it, you might have a very light debris load.
-If that’s you, you can get away with a pool cleaner to match a much smaller collection need.
+On the other hand, if you have a fenced-in pool, you might have a very light debris load.
+In that case, you can get away with a pool cleaner to match a much smaller collection need.

-Some models of suction-side cleaners are designed for only light use.
-If you have a fence-in pool that doesn’t get a lot of use, you probably don’t have to clean it all that often.
-If you live where there is a lot of wind and there’s a steady stream of people into and out of your pool, you’ll need to clean it pretty frequently.
+Some models of suction-side cleaners are designed for light use only.
+If you have a fenced-in pool that doesn’t get a lot of use, you probably don’t have to clean it all that often.
+If you live where there is a lot of wind, or, you have a steady stream of people into and out of your pool, you’ll need to clean it more frequently.